Nynergy/horizon/README.md

 ## What exactly does it do?

-At the moment, not much.
-It doesn't have any command capabilities yet, so it won't affect your server/players.
-But it is able to query a player for status information, the current playlist, the current track playing, stuff like that.
+At the moment, you have two screens: The Playlist, and the Media Library.
+On the Playlist screen, you can view what the connected player currently has in its playlist, play selected tracks, toggle play/pause, toggle repeat/shuffle modes, skip to the previous/next track, change volume, turn the player on and off, and even select a totally different player to connect to.

-You can scroll around the playlist screen and resize everything and watch the progress bar go left to right as you listen to your music.
+In the Media Library, you can navigate between nested lists of artists, albums, and songs.
+You can load the selected media into the playlist (which clears out the playlist and loads the media, then begins playing it), or append the selected media to the end of the playlist.

-In the future I plan to allow you access to your media library, similar to what ncmpcpp does, and give you commands to load songs/albums into the playlist and play them.
-I would also like to give the user command over things like volume, repeat/shuffle controls, saving and loading playlists, etc.
+There are still some features I need to add, such as deleting certain items from the playlist, and interacting with your _saved_ playlists, which is going to be another whole screen attached to the program.

 ## How can I run it?